gtxaspec/wz_mini_hacks/README.md

 ---

 Use as a USB Video Class (UVC) Web Camera for your PC is supported.
-I have tested with Windows 10 and Linux, and it appears as a Generic HD Camera.
+I have tested with Windows 10, Linux, and Android TV, and it appears as a Generic HD Camera.
 Audio is supported.
 This mode disables all other functionality, and only works as a USB Web Camera for your PC.
 Experimental.
 Note that the cables typically included with the camera do not data, use a known working micro-usb cable which supports data.

-Supported modes: MJPG 360p/720p/1080p, Video 360p/720p/1080p
+Supported modes: MJPG,Video 360p/720p/1080p

 ```
 WEB_CAM_ENABLE="true"